BarisAlbayrakIEEE/StructuralAnalysis/README.md

 This is a very simple case.
 In some cases, the update may effect many nodes even recursively due to the descendant relations.
 The command design pattern would be too complicated and need many branches to cover different conditions.
-Hence, for undo/redo functionality, **I will continue with a functionally persistent DCG data structure** instead of the command pattern.
+Hence, for undo/redo functionality, **I will continue with a functionally persistent DAG data structure** instead of the command pattern.
-The DCG would make use of **the structural sharing** for the memory and performance.
+The DAG would make use of **the structural sharing** for the memory and performance.

-**The CS shall define two arrays of DCGs:**
+**The CS shall define two arrays of DAGs:**
-1. The 1st array stores the functionally persistent DCGs for the online process connected to the MySQL DB.
+1. The 1st array stores the functionally persistent DAGs for the online process connected to the MySQL DB.
-2. The 2nd array stores the functionally persistent DCGs for the offline process.
+2. The 2nd array stores the functionally persistent DAGs for the offline process.

 **The SAA shall define a user profile with a role definition.**
-**The DCGs shall manage the roles by a field defined by the DCG nodes.**
+**The DAGs shall manage the roles by a field defined by the DAG nodes.**

 **The SAA shall assign MySQL DBs for the standard items (e.g. material and fastener).**